AhmedNayel-1/bigchief45.github.io/content/posts/custom-admin-action-buttons-in-django/index.md

 In order to add these buttons.
 We need to override the existing admin template that Django provides.
 For our use case, this template is called `change_form.html`.

-The path will depend on the name of the app our model is located in, and the name of our model.
+The template path will depend on the name of the app our model is located in, and the name of our model.
 So for a `Book` model in a `books` app, the path of the template would be `templates/admin/books/book/change_form.html`.

 Go ahead and create that HTML template file with that directory path structure inside your Django **project** directory.
 Here is an example: